jennie/community-manual/for-stafforganizers.md

 ## Receiving reports

+### Initial incident report

 Collect a written account, or transcribe a verbal report.
-Gather this information from the reporter – do not "interview" witnesses unless they approach staff:
+Gather this information from the reporter – do not "interview" witnesses unless they approach staff.

 - Name of the participant doing the harassing
 - The behavior that was in violation